Rakshitha004/CORTEX-AIML-Assistant/README.md

 ## 📄 License

-Copyright (c) 2026 Rakshitha and Vrunda
+Copyright (c) 2026 Rakshitha PR and Vrunda

 Licensed under the MIT License — see [LICENSE](LICENSE) for details.